Hugging Face Evaluate Library: load(), compute(), and the One-Liner Everyone Gets Wrong

 bleu.compute(predictions=["hello there general kenobi"],

 references=[["hello there general kenobi", "hello there!"]])The reason is linguistic, not arbitrary: a translation can have several equally valid references, so BLEU is defined against a set of references per prediction. predictions is a flat list of candidate strings; references is a list where each entry is itself a list of acceptable strings.
+A flat list is also accepted, and it means exactly one reference per prediction (verified on evaluate v0.4.6) — which is precisely why the multi-reference case bites.
+Pass several references flat and one of two things happens: the counts stop matching and you get ValueError: Mismatch in the number of predictions (1) and references (2), or they happen to match and each reference is silently paired with a different prediction.
+The second is the dangerous one — it scores, and the number is wrong (verified on evaluate 0.4.6, sacrebleu raises the same way).
 Once that clicks, the rest of the library is genuinely one line at a time.

 What the evaluate library is